ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/requirements_and_discussions/log.md

 * Corrections for sample holder peaks (or more general peaks which are generated not via the crystal) are normally handled by algorithms, i.e. automatically.
 * Other packages which apparently do a good job are SXD2001

+### Standup with Lamar, Simon and Owen 3/11/2017
+* Simon reminded us that we discussed a n% sampling approach to determine how the data should be load-balanced.
+This seems like a good optimization for the Recursive Coordinate Bisection method which would default to that if n=100.